 Death Claims Two

 One stage of the nonviolent resistance of the people of Chambon was passed through by two men alone.
 Daniel Trocmé, teacher, headmaster of two homes for refugee children and students, after a year of untiring devotion, was arrested in 1943 at the same time as his Jewish students.
 Held a prisoner, he continued to defend the Jews, and the Gestapo identified him with them.
-He died in the concentration camp at Maidanek, Poland, probably gassed, in the spring of 1944.
+He died in the concentration camp at Majdanek, Poland, probably gassed, in the spring of 1944.

 Roger Le Forestier, a doctor at Chambon, arrested after an imprudent step taken at the Prefecture, gave so powerful a witness for nonviolent Christianity before the Regional Commander that he was let off, but required to go to Germany as a “volunteer.”
 He again fell into the hands of the Gestapo at Lyons while being transferred to Germany and was massacred with 120 other innocent victims.

-It is certain, according to what was told to the pastor by the German Commander of the region, that Dr. Le Forrestier’s words on the nonviolent character of the resistance at Chambon encouraged the Germans to spare the region where so many children and innocent people had gone for refuge.
+It is certain, according to what was told to the pastor by the German Commander of the region, that Dr Le Forestier’s words on the nonviolent character of the resistance at Chambon encouraged the Germans to spare the region where so many children and innocent people had gone for refuge.

 Assessment: Escaping the Mastery of Radio and Press

 The exceptional nature of the resistance at Chambon arose simply from the fact that it had been possible to organise it in advance, and that its nonviolent nature was maintained to the end.
-This action would have been much more difficult if it had not been for the presence of “La Cimade” and the heroism of its members.
+This action would have been much more difficult if it had not been for the presence of “Cimade” and the heroism of its members.

 Totalitarian regimes, and the kind of control and censorship exercised in wartime, render it almost impossible to organise nonviolent resistance after either has become established.